A prime position in York

 A great layout for family and friends

-Pear Tree House is a 3-storey property and I think the layout really works well.
-The downstairs is home to an open plan living / kitchen and dining space with patio doors that open directly onto your own outside space (now you don’t get that by staying in a hotel or apartment).
+Pear Tree House is a three-storey property and I think the layout really works well.
+The downstairs is home to an open-plan living/kitchen and dining space with patio doors that open directly onto your own outside space - something which you most definitely do not get by staying in a hotel or apartment.

-The outside patio is a great spot for relaxing in (maybe with a glass of wine) after a day exploring the city and you can enjoy the view of the historic city walls
+The outside patio is a great spot for relaxing, perhaps with a glass of wine or two after a day exploring the city and you can enjoy the view of the historic city walls.

-Everything at Pear Tree House has been finished to an extremely high standard – you’ll feel like you’re in a 5-star hotel in the centre of the city but this one comes with added living space, a kitchen and a patio!
+Everything at Pear Tree House has been finished to an extremely high standard – you’ll feel like you’re in a five-star hotel in the centre of the city but this one comes with added living space: a kitchen and a patio!

 A beautiful medieval city

-York effortlessly combines the best of modern-day city living (cocktail bars, restaurants and fabulous shops) with reminders of its Medieval past.
-The city walls for example are a tangible piece of history and you can find lots of information (and views of the city) as you walk along them.
+York effortlessly combines the best of modern-day city living with a range of cocktail bars, restaurants and fabulous shops alongside reminders of its medieval past.
+The city walls, for example, are a tangible piece of history and you can find lots of information and views of the city as you walk along them.

-You can access them just around the corner to Pear Tree House (and you can even spot the property as you walk along).
+You can access them just around the corner to Pear Tree House which is so close you may catch a glimpse as you walk along.
 A visit to the famous York Minster is also a must and you’ll find lots of other interesting building throughout the city.

-From fine dining in Andrew Pern’s Star Inn the city to a pint in the 17th century Ye Olde Starre Inn, York is a city has something to please everyone yet it’s still small enough to travel around on foot.
-Try some local York Brewery ale in a traditional pub or sip a cocktail in one of numerous cocktail bars that range from stylish (The Botanist) to quirky (Evil Eye Lounge).
+From fine dining at the Star Inn the city to a pint in the 17th century Ye Olde Starre Inn, York is a city has something to please everyone yet it’s still small enough to travel around on foot.
+Try some local York Brewery ale in a traditional pub or sip a cocktail in one of the numerous cocktail bars that range from stylish, The Botanist, to quirky, Evil Eye Lounge.